yoosufb/CECS456_FinalProject/README.md

-# CECS 456 Final Prject
+# CECS 456 Final Project
 Final project for CSULB CECS-456 Machine Learning class.

 With this project, we aim to train a convolutional neural network model to detect pneumonia in x-ray images of a patient’s lungs.
 We train on the Kaggle dataset “Chest X-Ray Images (Pneumonia)”.
 The goal of our project is to determine, given an X-Ray, whether the X-Ray belongs to the ‘Normal’ or ‘Pneumonia’ class.
 Notice we have to determine if an image is a part of one class or another, there is no third class, which means we have a binary classification problem.